How to Get into Engineering

 Choosing the Right Educational Pathway

-Strong academic foundations are critical for engineering.
+Strong academic foundations are critical.
 At the GCSE level, subjects like mathematics, physics, chemistry, and English are essential.
 For A-Levels or equivalent qualifications, mathematics and physics are particularly important, with further mathematics and chemistry being beneficial depending on your chosen specialisation.

 Pursuing an undergraduate degree in engineering is the next step.
 Popular courses include the Bachelor of Engineering (BEng) and Master of Engineering (MEng).
 Accreditation by professional bodies, such as the Institution of Engineering and Technology (IET) or the Institution of Civil Engineers (ICE), is a key factor in selecting a programme.
 Postgraduate degrees, while not always necessary, can further enhance expertise and employability, especially in research-driven roles.